getgauge/docs.gauge.org/getting_started/create-test-project.rst

 .. include:: ../partials/folder_structure.rst

 ..
 Note:: The file structure may vary depending on the language of your project.
-For this example, we have created a Javascript project.
+For this example, we have created a JavaScript project.

 .. cssclass:: javascript dynamic-content
 .. figure:: ../images/VSCode_JS_project_file_structure.png